calaldees/teachingWorkshops/teacherTraining/cpd.md

 -------------

 * You're a full time teacher.
 You're exhausted.
 Your time is full: making and planning, personal family commitments.
-* Task 1: Describe 3 areas you would like CPD to personally address/support you
+* Task 1: Describe 1 area you would like CPD to personally address/support you
 * Task 2: What would your dream CPD session look like?
 What would it look like?
 * Task 3: Can you give 2 examples of what does poor CPD looks like?
 (From your worldly experience; not necessarily applied to teaching)